grandey/access-data-gov-sg/README.md

 ### Suggested acknowledgment
-If you use any of the data published in this repository, I recommend including an acknowledgement that makes clear that the data are derived from data published by data.gov.sg, e.g.
+If you use any of the data published in this repository, I recommend including an acknowledgement that makes it clear that the data are derived from data published by data.gov.sg, e.g.

 *"The data have been downloaded from https://github.com/grandey/access-data-gov-sg, and are derived from data published by data.gov.sg (https://data.gov.sg) under the terms of the Singapore Open Data License version 1.0 (https://data.gov.sg/open-data-licence)."*

+For reproducibility, it might also be a good idea to mention the GitHub commit id.

 ## Author
 Benjamin S. Grandey, 2017